Real Time Monitoring

 Performance Graphing via Graphite

-Another possibility for real-time monitoring is Graphite, a well-known data collection and graphing tool.
-During a load test, XLT could push selected metrics to Graphite.
+Another option for real-time monitoring is Graphite, a well-known data collection and graphing tool.
+During a load test, XLT can push selected metrics to Graphite.
 Using Graphite’s graphing capabilities or another graphing/dashboard tool on top of Graphite, you can watch the most important performance data instantly:

 See below for the XLT settings needed to enable and configure real-time reporting: